 The problem is, a crisis is usually a hard reboot, making all your old data irrelevant to the new reality, and thus making your life harder.
 It may not seem like a big problem on the surface, but consider that Gartner estimates “69% of organizations do not measure the financial cost of poor-quality data,” and that’s in non-crisis times.
 When you need to provide clarity and guidance, you’ll have to find external data that offers answers, which is easier said than done.

-Even in non-stressful situations, external data acquisition is time-consuming and complex.
+Even in non-stressful situations, external data acquisition in data science is time-consuming and complex.
 The process may go something like this:

 Of course, when the situation becomes stressful, this process, which, again, can take anywhere from weeks to months, becomes simply illogical.
 The problem is compounded when you consider that this only accounts for a single data source, not multiple ones that you’ll likely need to find the right answers.
-The question is, how can you bypass this process?
-By finding tools that can connect you to thousands of external data sources, instantly.
+The question is, how can you bypass this process of data acquisition?
+By finding data discovery tools that can connect you to thousands of external data sources, instantly.

 It’s hard to determine your destination if you don’t know where you’re coming from.
 You need to understand how your organization makes decisions so you can build a strategy to drive your colleagues toward a data science-driven approach.
 This may not be impossible if your organization already uses data to a degree.
 For example, if your organization already has an extensive BI infrastructure, it may already be using high-quality data and understand its importance.
 You can take it to the next logical step and demonstrate why adding predictive capabilities is crucial, and why it must rely not just on internal data, but on external signals about the landscape.